Microsoft Teams’ pricing explained

 Essentials plan limitations

-The Essentials plan is a great option for small businesses that want the core features of Microsoft Teams without paying for extras they don’t need.
+The Essentials plan is a good option if you’re a small business and want the core features of Microsoft Teams without paying for extras you don’t need.

 However, in the interest of full disclosure, let’s see what the limitations of this plan are.